Our Island averages

 one overdose death

-every seven days.
+every eight days.

 Data show that opioids, including fentanyl, are driving the increase in accidental deaths across Hawaiʻi.